 The National Indian Child Care Association is the recognized representative body of the Tribal Child Care and Development Fund Grantees.
-The Association was developed in 1993 to provide information, support, coordination, and advocacy for Tribal child care.
-Two hundred sixty Tribes and Tribal organizations received Child Care and Development Funds in FY 2008.
-The Child Care and Development Block Grant is the single largest program authorized under the Personal Responsibilities and Work Opportunities Reconciliation Act (PRWORA) affecting Tribal governments.
+NICCA was established in 1993 to provide information, support, coordination, and advocacy for Tribal child care.
+Tribal child care programs serve over 300,000 American Indian, Alaska Native, and Native Hawaiian children from over 500 Federally recognized Tribes across the United States.
 Participation in the Child Care and Development Fund allows Tribal governments the opportunity to design, implement, and support programs which are beneficial to the unique needs of our Tribal citizens.

-The mission of the National Indian Child Care Association is to promote high quality culturally relevant child care and development and to unify tribes and tribal organizations by providing leadership, support and advocacy on behalf of American Indians, Alaska Natives, and Native Hawaiians.
+To promote high quality culturally relevant child care and development and to unify tribes and tribal organizations by providing leadership, support and advocacy on behalf of American Indians, Alaska Natives, and Native Hawaiians.

 Tribal communities coming together to nurture & empower our children to lead our future.